Panewadi: By Rail

 Panevadi and Hisvahal stations are nearby.
 Manmad Junction Rail Way Station (near to Manmad), Panevadi Rail Way Station which comes under Bhusawal railway division (near to Manmad) are the Rail way stations reachable from near by towns.

 By Road

-Manmad is the nearby by towns to Panewadi having road connectivity.
+Manmad is a nearby town to Panewadi having road connectivity.

 2011 census details

-Panewadi Local Language is Marathi.
+Panewadi's local language is Marathi.
 Panewadi Village Total population is 2842 and number of houses are 498.
-Female Population is 48.2%.
-Village literacy rate is 70.4% and the Female Literacy rate is 31.4%.
+Female population is 48.2%.
+Village literacy rate is 70.4% and the female literacy rate is 31.4%.